-An authoritarian regime is characterized by a strong central government that allows the people a limited degree of political freedom, but the political process and all individual freedoms are controlled by the government without any constitutional accountability (Longley 2018).
-Linz (2009) described the four most recognizable characteristics of authoritarian regime: limited political freedom with strict government controls on political institutions; A controlling regime that justifies itself to the people as a “necessary evil”; A strict government-imposed constraint on social freedoms such as suppression of political opponents and anti-regime activity; The presence of a ruling executive with vague, loosely defined and shifting powers.
+An authoritarian regime is characterized by strong central government that permits people only a limited degree of political freedom, with the political process and all individual freedoms government-managed without any interceding constitutional accountability (Longley 2018).
+Linz (2009) outlines the four most salient characteristics of an authoritarian regime: limited political freedom with strict government controls on political institutions; a controlling regime that justifies itself to the people as a necessary evil; strict government-imposed constraint on political opponents and anti-regime activity; a ruling executive with vague, loosely defined, and shifting powers.

-State capacity (weak vs. strong states)

-State capacity is described as the ability of state institutions to effectively implement official goals (Sikkink, 2012) and deliver crucial political goods (Rotberg 2003).
-Fukuyama distinguished between governments' policy choices and the strength of state power, which has to do with the ability of states to plan and execute policies (Fukuyama 2004).
+State capacity has been described as the ability of state institutions to effectively implement official goals (Sikkink 2012) and to deliver key political results (Rotberg 2003).
+Fukuyama (2004) distinguishes between government policy choices and the extent to which a state has the power to plan and execute policies.

-Berwich and Christia (2018) identify three activities the state develops capacities for extraction, coordination and compliance while others detail extractive, coercive and administrative as dimensions of state capacities (Hanson and Sigman 2013; Skocpol 1985).
-Rotberg, on the other hand, flags the coercive capacity and the supply of human security as the most important political good while the delivery of other political goods becomes possible only when a reasonable measure of security has been sustained (Rotberg 2003).
-Tellis (2000) echoed it when considering "coercive arms [are] the ultimate measure of power".
+Berwich and Christia (2018) identify three activities the state develops capacities for: the ability to secure resources (“extraction”); the capacity and efficiency of administration to coordinate collective action (“coordination”); and interaction between higher levels of the state and lower level agents (“compliance”).
+Others define the dimensions of state capacities in different ways: for example, the extractive capacity as owning the wherewithal to reach populations, collect and manage information, possess trustworthy agents to manage the revenue, and ensure popular compliance with tax policy; the coercive as the state’s ability to preserve its borders, protect against external threats, maintain internal order, and enforce policy; and the administrative as the ability to develop policy and to produce and deliver public goods and services (Hanson and Sigman 2013; Skocpol 1985).
+Rotberg (2003), on the other hand, highlights coercive capacity and provision of human security as the most important political goods, with the delivery of others possible only when a reasonable measure of security has been sustained over time.
+This point is echoed by Tellis (2000) who considers “coercive arms the ultimate measure of power.”

-Nation-states may be categorized into strong, weak, or failed states.
-Strong states perform well delivering all political goods mainly due to their ability to control the means of violence in their territory and the possession of an effective set of institutions.
-Weak states lack effective political institutions and resources to implement their policies, securing their populations from violent conflict and exercise political goods (Miller 2017, 110; Rice & Patrick 2008).
-The more poorly weak states perform in delivering the different political goods - the weaker they become.
+Nation-states may be categorized into strong, weak, or failed.
+Strong states perform well delivering all kinds of political goods mainly due to their ability to near-monopolize the means of violence within their territory and to possess an effective set of institutions.
+Weak states lack the effective political institutions and resources to implement their policies, protect their populations from violent conflict, and obtain political goods (Miller 2017; Rice and Patrick 2008).
+The worse weak states perform in delivering the various political goods, the weaker they become.

-A challenge researches have today is in measuring the state capacity.
-Different researches use different indicators to measure state capacity.
-They use a varying combination of content analysis, qualitative review and quantitative data to reach a measure of a state's capacity.
-Hendrix (2010), for example, used 15 indicators to consider a state capacity while Hanson and Sigman (2013) used 24 different indicators.
+Measuring state capacity is a challenge to researchers.
+Different research projects have deployed different indicators to measure state capacity along with content analysis, qualitative review, and quantitative data in varying combinations in order to obtain a measure of a state’s capacity.
+Hendrix (2010), for example, uses 15 different indicators to assess state capacity, while Hanson and Sigman (2013) use 24.

-2.2 Gaps in the current literature
+Gaps in existing literature

-The current literature describes cyber MNCs effects on other players in a uniform way and does not distinguish between the different political effects states have due to variances in state capacity and political regime.
-The researches today analyze the different MNCs effects happen in the International Relations with prismatic lenses (rising populism, growing ethnic tensions, reviving nationalism, intensification of political conflicts, domestic polarization, revolutions etc.) finding a causal reason for each phenomenon without suggesting more comprehensive explanations that may be projected on future cases.
+The extant literature describes the effect of cyber-MNCs on other players in a uniform way that does not distinguish between the differential political variables states present due to variations in state capacity and political regime.
+Contemporary research analyzes the various effects MNCs have on international relations through certain prisms (related to rising populism, growing ethnic tensions, reviving nationalism, intensification of political conflicts, domestic polarization, revolutions, and so on).
+It identifies causes for each phenomenon without suggesting a more comprehensive approach beyond that may be applied to future case studies.

-3. Research hypotheses and theoretical explanations
+5. Theoretical explanations and research hypotheses